FloPrm/lol_analytics/README.md

 There is an API used by https://lolesports.com/, but it is not officially supported and may change at any time without warning.
 There is some unofficial documentation here, but it might not be accurate or up-to-date https://vickz84259.github.io/lolesports-api-docs/

+<h4 id="lol-data-esports-others">Others</h4>

+I came across the [EsportsBench 4.0](https://bsky.app/profile/cthorrez.bsky.social/post/3lfr767auck2m), a collection of 20 esports competition datasets which can be useful as a "resource for comparison and development of rating systems used to predict the results of esports matches based on past results".

 <a href="#book-table-of-contents">Back to Contents</a>

 ![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/dark.png)